 Cuisine in New Orleans isn't the only thing spicing up the city.
-America's most authentic city welcomed 8.3 million visitors in 2010 and has hosted major events such as Mardi Gras, Essence Music Festival and Jazz Fest in addition to hundreds of prominent conventions.
-TripAdvisor 2010 Traveler's Choice® Destination Awards ranked New Orleans as the top destination in the world for night life.
-The city is also ranked third in Food & Wine destinations.
+America's most authentic city welcomed 9.52 million visitors in 2014 and has hosted major events such as Super Bowl XLVII, Wrestelmania 30, Essence Music Festival and Jazz Fest in addition to hundreds of prominent conventions.
+The New York Times named New Orleans one of its "52 Places to Go in 2015" and is one of the "World's Best Cities" according to Travel + Leisure.
+The city is also the "Most Meeting Friendly Destination" according to ConventionSouth magazine.

 Time in New Orleans isn't kept in hours or days, but in meals.
 When dining in New Orleans, experience a culinary adventure that spans a wide array of cuisines.
 From Cajun and Creole to Soul and Contemporary French, award-winning chefs create food for your taste buds and nourishment for your soul.